AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-receive-message.rst

 Send a Message to a Queue
 =========================

-Create a new Go file named :file:`sqs_sendmessage.go`.
+Create a new Go file named :file:`SendMessage.go`.

 You must import the relevant Go and |sdk-go| packages by adding the following lines.